Subsentio Supports Law Enforcement

 Today it is more important than ever for communication service providers to be aware of their lawful intercept obligations to protect against liability from both the government and subscribers.
 The government has grown more dependent on the tools of lawful surveillance to conduct national security investigations and criminal investigations.

 Subsentio provides network security and surveillance management to its communications service provider customers while at the same time assuring that the court ordered intercepts are delivered in a timely manner to the required law enforcement monitoring locations.
 For law enforcement, a virtual private network (VPN) connection to Subsentio solves the complications created by multiple protocols and target identifiers, layered networks and technologies into a single standards based solution, regardless of the network or how the target is accessing the network.
-For the large monitoring locations of the FBI, DEA, U.S. Marshals, etc., Subsentio maintains permanent VPN connectivity between its Network Operations Center (NOC) and those locations, as well as periodic testing of the connectivity with the JSI and Pen-Link platforms.
+For the large monitoring locations of the FBI, DEA, U.S. Marshals, etc., Subsentio maintains permanent VPN connectivity between its Network Operations Center (NOC) and those locations, as well as periodic testing of the connectivity with our industry standard collection equipment.

-Subsentio assists in other ways to help law enforcement complete their mission.
-These include the ability for investigators and technical agents to interface with former law enforcement agents at Subsentio, the goal of turning up a LAES within 2 hours or less once legal authority has been approved and the continual communication between Subsentio and each law enforcement agent to ensure that intelligence is being delivered and terminated correctly.
+Subsentio assists law enforcement in completing their mission.
+Law enforcement investigators and technical agents interface with former law enforcement agents at Subsentio, who clearly understand the challenges and complexity of lawful intercept activities.
+We ensure that there is continual communication between Subsentio and each law enforcement agent to confirm that the requested intelligence is being delivered and will be terminated correctly.

 This portion of the Subsentio website is dedicated to Law Enforcement.
 It will provide pertinent information to Law Enforcement on how to interact with Subsentio and its customers.